Share the article!

 You can also look for opportunities to guest blog or speak at local events to showcase your expertise.

-16. Not having any strategy
+16. Not having a strategy

 Without a plan, it will be difficult to achieve long-term success as a freelancer.